abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 ## Requirement
   - Bash (tested/developed in version 5)
   - Find (Linux utility, tested/developed using GNU findutils 4.6)
-  - Default setting of history which is enabled and not prevented by HISTIGNORE value of this tool's function name.
-So not to screw up this default settings is required
+  - Default setting of history, which is enabled and not prevented by HISTIGNORE value of this tool's function name.
+So not screwing up this default settings is required
   - Optional, as required by optional feature:
     - file needed in -i (information) option
     - ldd needed in -de (dependencies) option
 ## Limitation
-  - Can't be used multiply in one-liner shell CLI by separating them with `;` Bash command terminator, only first invocation is to work
+  - Can't be used multiply in one-liner shell CLI by separating them with `;` Bash command terminator, only first invocation can work
   - Can't be used as alias
-  - Default setting off globstar must not be screwed by `shopt -s globstar` as it could cause inefficiency on `**` wildcard path search.
-Of course it's completely fine as long as not invoking in such way
+  - Default setting off globstar must not be screwed by `shopt -s globstar` as it'd cause inefficiency in `**` wildcard path search.
+Of course it's completely fine to invoke it in other search pattern

 Simply type:
 $ l
-list every file, directory, and other kind sof filesystem under current directory entirely
+list every file, directory, and other kinds of filesystem under current directory entirely
 $ l /
 list every directory only under current directory recursively
 $ l //